Addiction is a family issue. There is a family solution

 Intervention into families must by characterized by gentleness and humility rather than by clinical arrogance born of knowing THE truth about the impact of addiction and recovery on the family.

-Individual, Couple and Family Coaching & Ongoing Support Private, coaching sessions over the phone and/or in your home.
-We work with you either prior to the loved one entering treatment (pre-hab), while the client is in addiction treatment, and/or as an ongoing aftercare support.
-Included is unlimited email and text in between each session.
+A. 6 months of unlimited private, coaching sessions over the phone and/or in your home.
+We work with you either prior to the loved one entering treatment (pre-hab), while they are in addiction treatment, and/or as an ongoing aftercare support.
+Included, is unlimited email and text in between each session.
 These sessions can and in some cases definitely should include your loved one.

 Why does our approach work?